signature

 ARTIST'S STATEMENT

-Drawing on more than twenty years experience as a commercial lettering artist and calligrapher, I started my personal "quilt project" in the early 1990s.
-By cutting up pieces of my own hand-painted calligraphy and combining them with variously colored and textured papers - including marbled, metallic, Japanese and other Asian papers - I recreate and redesign traditional patchwork quilt patterns, in many cases the same patterns that have been used for centuries to make bedding and wall-coverings.
+The title "Calligraphy Quilt Collage" describes the materials, the method, and the source of inspiration for Eleanor Winters' artwork.
+A commercial calligrapher and lettering artist for 35 years, Eleanor started her personal "quilt project" in the early 1990s.
+By cutting up pieces of her own hand-painted calligraphy and combining them with variously colored and textured papers -- including marbled, metallic, Japanese and other Asian papers, as well as paste papers -- she recreates and redesigns traditional patchwork quilt patterns, in many cases the same patterns that have been used for centuries to make bedding and wall-coverings.